 The relationship between the physical asset information and the equipment information is shown in Figure 11.
+Table 44 lists the relationships of the objects in the physical asset model.
 There is a temporal relationship between the role of the equipment and the physical asset.
 The physical asset performing the role may change over time and the equipment asset mapping maintains the association.